Find Grad Schools

 5 Yearly Graduations

 The 2nd most popular school in the country for forensic chemistry majors who are seeking their master's degree is University of Kentucky.
 Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+The average in-state tuition for full-time undergraduates is $11,496 per year, while in-state graduate students, on average, pay $12,583 per year.
 During the most recent year for which we have data, 5 people received their master's degree in forensic chemistry from UK.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+About 71% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to forensic chemistry that offer master’s degrees.